(Click

 Cell factories making

-eyes take significant organization to duplicate DNA and create new cells.
+eyes take significant organization to duplicate DNA and create new

-Every cell in the body contains directions for making eyes as well as any
+Every cell in the body contains directions for making eyes as well as

 other body part.
-Cell design and multiplication is done with intelligence,
+Cell design and multiplication is done with

 control, and focused power inputs.